 - A “thank you” page for them to view once they opt in for it.

 For those of you who will do this while you already have a blog in place, that’s fine.
-There’s no need for it, but if you already have it, there’s no need to redirect your homepage.
+There’s no need for it, but if you already have a blog, there’s no need to redirect your homepage.
 Simply have your squeeze page on your domain somewhere, since we will be directing an ad right to it.

 #6 – Set Up Your Tracking Scripts